CT15/pancaker/README.md

 5. Register this application under a new Firebase project
 6. Launch the SampleApp from Xcode

-## Tutorial
-The tutorial to make this application from scratch is available [here](https://ios-workshop-nus-orbital-2018.gitbook.io/project/)

-**Note: The tutorial is still under development.**

 ## License
 This project is available under the MIT license.
 See the LICENSE file for more info.